dhwani0619/AI-case-study/README.md

 * **What are the other major companies in this field?**

+    Some big companies in the same field which uses components of Tempus are:

+    * **IBM Watson Health:** The company's Watson for Oncology platform uses artificial intelligence and big data analytics to improve health outcomes, such as cancer detection and treatment.

+    * **Foundation Medicine:** focuses on genomic profiling to help doctors determine the best course of treatment for cancer patients based on genetic changes.

+    * **23andMe:** This company is best known for consumer DNA testing, but it also uses genetic data to conduct research and gain insight into health issues.

 ## Results

 * **What has been the business impact of this company so far?**